-"To forever.
-'Til death do us part," she said with a big smile, and he returned her smile and drank.
+"'Til death do us part," she said with a big smile, and he returned her smile and drank.

 She watched him as he drank, and as he paused and looked at her.
 "Aren't you drinking?" he asked, and she just looked back at him and smiled.

 He gulped.
 "You poisoned my glass, didn't you?"